Home

 • Plants and/or seeds – For planting in the garden

-• Hand tools (Optional) – A few hand tools are provided, but you can bring more
+• (Optional) Hand tools – A few hand tools are provided, but you can bring more

-• Gardening gloves (Optional) – To keep hands protected during gardening work
+• (Optional) Gardening gloves – To keep hands protected during gardening work

-• School sign (Optional) – To put in garden plot
+• (Optional) School sign – To put in garden plot

-• Project supplies – Whatever is needed for your chosen project, such as the AcornCordage or Wool projects.
-Check the supplies list on these Gatherer pages carefully, to make sure you have everything you need.
-Remember Gatherer projects need to be done according to season, plan ahead to ensure you have all the materials you need
+• Project supplies – Whatever is needed for your chosen project, such as the Acorn, Cordage or Species ID hike projects.
+Check the supplies list on these Farmers & Gatherers pages carefully, to make sure you have everything you need.
+Remember Farmers & Gatherer projects need to be done according to season, plan ahead to ensure you have all the materials you need